TylerBrinks/SqlParser-cs/README.md

 ```

 ### C# Records
 While C# and Rust programming languages have high feature parity, there are some things that (at present), C# cannot duplicate.
 In particular, Rust uses discriminated unions.
 Simply put, Rust allows enums to carry class-like (or record-like) implementations.
 [C# can come close](https://github.com/dotnet/csharplang/blob/main/proposals/discriminated-unions.md) with creative use of record types, particularly due to their ByValue equality.
-However they still fall short of the Rust counterpart.
+However, they still fall short of the Rust counterpart.

 In this project, every effort has been made to duplicate the object hierarchy by using a combination of abstract base records with enclosed sub-class implementations.
 While somewhat unconventional, it allows each major syntax tree type to have a pseudo namespace within the containing record type.